 The Ultimate African safari packing list

 Going on a safari is often only a part of a trip on the African continent.
 An African safari is often combined with a few beach days, desert explorations, adrenaline activities and city visits, making it more difficult to decide what to pack or more important, what not to pack.
 It is important not to take too much stuff with you, but just the essentials needed for that specific trip.
-Having done dozens of safari over the last years that I’ve spent in Africa, I will list the most essential items that I would take on any safari in Africa.
+Packing for a safari is not always easy.
+Having done dozens of safari over the last years that I’ve spent in Africa, I will list the most essential items and safari gear that I would take on any safari in Africa.
 This ultimate safari packing list for Africa will give you peace of mind to fully enjoy every moment of the notorious Big Five animals, the beautiful nature of the African savannah and round off each day with the spectacular African sunsets.

 Disclosure: Some of the below links are affiliate links.
 We will earn a small percentage of the sale if you purchase through them at absolutely NO extra cost to you!
 This helps us keep our site going, so thank you for your support.